-To the left of the Predictive Workforce box, you have Manage Demand Data:
+To the left of the Predictive Workforce box, you have Predicted Demand Data:

 This allows you to set which historical time data is used to assist in forming the basis for the prediction.
 You can either select an Average of a particular Day and the number of weeks or a Specific Date in the past.

-- If you use a Specific Date, you can use the calendar date picker.
-This is useful if you want to use an event where you know it was busy to model against the current roster i.e State of Origin nights, Boxing Day etc.
+- If you use a Select a Date, you can use the calendar date picker.
+This is useful if you want to use an event where you know it was busy to model against the current roster.

-In the example above, the business is open from 11am to 11pm.
+In the example above, the business is open from 10am to 12am every Wednesday.

-Click the icon to enable this option and you can then enter a percentage by which you think staff numbers will increase or decrease on this day.
+Click the pencil icon in the Predicted Demand option so you can then enter a percentage by which you think staff numbers will increase or decrease on this day.
 For example, if you enter 10%, your staff numbers prediction will increase by 10%.
 You can also enter a negative, if you think your staff numbers will be less than predicted, you would enter -10 in the field:

-In the table view of the Predictive Workforce box, next to the Team Required (below called Front of House Required), you will see a settings cog, click on here to apply settings to your business.
-If you can't see this option, it means Cognitive Rostering hasn't been enabled in your account.
-Have a look at the top of the article again for how to enable it:
+In the table view of the Predictive Workforce box, next to the Team Required, you will see a settings cog, click on here to apply settings to your business:

 You can apply settings to Staff, Shift Length, Open/Close and some Advanced settings.
 Each tab has an explanation as to how the setting applies so have a read through to familiarise yourself.